Singlespot/IAB-TCF-V2-Objective-C/README.md

 IAB Transparency and Consent Framework consent string decoder in Objective-C

 # Use
+### 1.Copy files
-## Copy files
+Copy all files in your project.

+## 2.Code
-## Use the following code to obtain a model with all the property of IAB Transparency and Consent Framework v1.1 or v2
+Use the following code to obtain a model with all the property of IAB Transparency and Consent Framework v1.1 or v2

 ```Objective-C
 SPTIabTCFModel *model = [SPTIabConsentStringParser parseConsentString:<A_CONSENT_STRING>];